 Back by popular demand and now in its fifth year, Opera Amore is an evening of opera and Broadway favorites followed by sumptuous Valentine sweets.
 The evening features members of Marvin's Music Ministry and guests.
 Tickets are $10.
 Call 903.592.7396 for reservations.
 Book early as this event always sells out.

 Mozart mass in c minor, k.
 427

 "No western composer demonstrated a more Shakespearean range of emotion than Mozart."

 Great Mass in C minor, K. 427 is the last musical setting of the mass by Wolfgang Amadeus Mozart.
 He composed it in Vienna in 1782 and 1783, when he was no longer a church musician of the Salzburg Cathedral.
 This large-scale work is scored for two soprano soloists, tenor and bass with the Marvin Chancel Choir and orchestra.

 Saviour, A Modern Oratorio—The Story of God's Passion for His People

 The work by Greg Nelson and Bob Farrell is about God's passion for His people.
 The work takes us from creation through resurrection and is a picture of God pursuing His people.
 A powerful work of magnificent scope and passion, Saviour features the Marvin Chancel Choir, Core musicians, mezzo-soprano, three tenors and baritone with orchestra.

 4 p.m.
 July 4

-The Marvin Music Ministry presents a patriotic spectacular with marches by John Philip Sousa, Americana and a patriotic sing-along, with readings from foundational American texts and of course the marvelous Marvin Chancel Choir and Jonathan Story on the organ.
-The Rose City Brass and the Marvin Herald Trumpets will also be on hand to Salute America in grand style.
+The Marvin Music Ministry presents a Patriotic Spectacular with works by John Williams and Mack Wilberg and a patriotic sing-along with readings from foundational American text.
+The marvelous Marvin Chancel Choir with Jonathan Story on the organ, full orchestra and heralding trumpets will be on hand to salute America in grand style.
 Come early to get a seat as this event is always filled to capacity.